mikebaldi/Idle-Champions/docfiles/gem-farm-advanced-settings.md

 ## "RestoreLastWindowOnGameOpen"

 This setting will tell the script to try and switch back from the game window to whatever window was open before the game window opened after a stack restart.

+## "IgnoreBrivHaste" (Not shown)

+This setting will make the script not take into account any haste settings on Briv when deciding how many stacks to farm.

 ## "ForceOfflineGemThreshold" (Not shown)
 The gem farm script is designed to restart the game each run to build stacks for Briv and to keep game performance optimal.
 This setting allows the the briv stack restart to be postponed until the number of gems reaches what is set here.